hwayne/hacker-test-history/README.md

 Doing so required not only a pretty good understanding of electronics, programming and music, but also quite a fair deal of creativity.
 Printer drivers, naturally, do not natively support making printers sing, and indeed some of the sounds occur when the hardware is pushed beyond its safe (or standard) operational parameters.
 Consequently, creating these sounds sometimes required careful programming and a lot of trial-and-error.

+#### 006F Ever drop a card deck?
+(0070 ...
+Did you successfully put it back together?
+0071 ...
+Without looking?)

+The card deck here does not refer to playing cards, but to [punched cards](https://en.wikipedia.org/wiki/Punched_card).
+Punched cards were small pieces of stiff paper or cardboard, which could be used as storage media, encoding ones and zeroes through the presence (or absence) of holes at pre-determined grid locations.

+The small information density (depending on format, a punched card could represent anywhere from a few characters to a few tens of bytes) meant that a single program needed tens, hundreds, or even thousands of punched cards, which would often be punched somewhere other than in the machine room, where they would be fed to the computer.

+Naturally, the worst thing that could happen when carrying a deck of cards across the campus was to drop it.
+Putting them back together in their correct order was not an easy task when you had hundreds of cards.
+Putting them back together without looking, just by feeling the hole pattern with your fingers -- thus reading it much like a computer would have -- was an even more impressive feat.

 #### 00B0 Do you have a copy of Dec Wars??

 [DEC Wars](https://www.netfunny.com/rhf/jokes/87/14917.9.html) was a [DEC](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)-themed parody of Star Wars.
 It was posted on USENET, in various groups, in 1983, and was written by Alan Hastings, Steve Tarr, Dave Borman and Barak Pearlmutter.